 New textbooks or instructional materials can vary greatly between the years and can be a significant expense in this category.
 Major curriculum purchases for reading and math are planned for FY-2024 along with an increase in facility maintenance supplies.
-Due to the economy, a 5% increase is forecasted to plan for inflationary growth for the following 2 years followed by 10% for the final 2 years.
+A 5% increase is forecasted for FY-2025 through FY-2028.